Who is Eligible for Home Health Care Under Medicare?

 1. Facilitate open communication.

-If possible, encourage your loved one to communicate their wishes and desires with you and other family members and caregivers.
-Ensure everyone involved is aware of your or your loved one’s preferences and goals for care.
+If the care is for a loved one, encourage them to share their wishes and desires with you and other family members and caregivers.
+Make sure everyone involved is aware of your or your loved one’s goals for care.

 2. Contact an agency for connections to resources.

-A reputable agency can facilitate access to necessary resources.
-In addition to offering access to essential services, the right agency can provide comprehensive support for a seamless care experience.
+A reputable agency can help you access the right resources.
+In addition to offering access to needed services, the right agency can provide comprehensive support with questions and make sure the entire experience is seamless.

 3. Consider agencies with a full continuum of care.

-A full continuum of care provides a comprehensive range of healthcare services that address an individual’s care needs across different stages of illness or recovery.
+A full continuum of care provides a full range of healthcare services that address a person’s care needs across different stages of illness or recovery.

-Choose an agency that offers a full continuum of care so you or your loved one can smoothly transition from one program to another, if necessary.
-This approach ensures they receive consistent, uninterrupted care tailored to their care needs.
+Choose an agency that offers a full continuum of care — not just home health care services — so you or your loved one can smoothly transition from one program to another, if necessary.
+This approach ensures they receive consistent, uninterrupted care tailored to their needs.